imicer/luban/cpdauto/README.md

-This is the introduction about how to use Cloud Pak for Data Installation Accelerator to accelerate the deployment of Cloud Pak for Data in real-world scenarios.
+This is the introduction about how to use Cloud Pak for Data Installation Accelerator to accelerate the deployment of Cloud Pak for Data in in various scenarios.

 # Values
 * Avoid human errors